martina0601/Credit_card_fraud_detection/README.md

 b) Oversampling Techniques proved to be efficient for handling Imbalanced Datasets.

-c) RandomForest, XGBoost, DecisionTree, Logistic Regression work efficiently even for this Imbalanced Datasets.
+c) RandomForest, XGBoost, DecisionTree, Logistic Regression work efficiently for this Imbalanced Datasets.